The story behind the name

 Unit Circle

 Drag the point around the circumference of the circle.
 The sin and cos lines update in real time as you move.
-The exact values are displayed as you go.
-Try moving through the four quadrants and watch how the signs change — it's the fastest way to understand why sin is negative in the third quadrant.
+Try sweeping through all four quadrants and watch how the signs change — it's the fastest way to understand why sin is negative in the third quadrant.

 03